irdest/irdest/docs/developer/src/website/_intro.md

 breakdown of the structure.

 * Template
-  * `qaul-theme` folder contains base HTML and CSS templates.
+  * `irdest-theme` folder contains base HTML and CSS templates.
 The only page not generated via these files is the root page.
   * The root page template can be found in `layouts/index.html`
 * Content